3D Printed Lights

 - Print Time: 16 hrs

-- Smaller decoration light where the base integrates into the shade to look like a single orb
+- Base integrates into the shade to look like a single part

 - Varying undulations revealing a squash-like texture